H4kt/kotlin-minecraft/README.md

 ## ⚠️ Java 8 is no longer supported due to Exposed requiring Java 11+

+## Roadmap
+- [ ] Include other modules of Exposed: kotlin-datetime, json, crypt
+- [ ] Automate builds & releases based on uploads to Maven Central

 ## Installation
 In your plugin.yml add a dependecy to a corresponding module that you are using in your code:
 ```yml